-- 26. Consider this scenario: Prior to our open gyms or open fields, I give our players a workout they need to do.
+- 24. Consider this scenario: Prior to our open gyms or open fields, I give our players a workout they need to do.
 It includes such things as pick-off plays, double plays, etc..
 Is this permissible?
 Answer: Since you are providing the workout (whether it is written or oral), you are conducting instruction.
 Therefore, this DOES fall under the new '4 player rule.'
 It would be permissible, but would be limited to 4 players in all combined facilities where the instruction is taking place.
 Keep in mind again...the regulation was adopted to provide school coaches the ability to provide individual instruction outside the season.
 It permits you to do just that.
-It must be done within the guidelines. - 27.
+It must be done within the guidelines. - 25.
 What other 'activities' are considered "Coaching" and fall under the guideline of this "4 Player Rule?"

-Answer: This should now be clear within the OHSAA's interpretations of the General Sports Regulations - watching film, use of any training aid such as (but not limited to) Pitching Machines, Volleyball Setter Machines, Shoot-A-Ways/The Gun.
+Answer: This should now be clear within the OHSAA's interpretations of the General Sports Regulations watching film, use of any training aid such as (but not limited to) Pitching Machines, Volleyball Setter Machines, Shoot-A-Ways/The Gun.
 It is permitted, but all must be used within the regulation that limits 4 individuals present in all combined facilities where the instruction is taking place.
-It is the belief that use of these training aids and watching film generally includes SOME form of instruction and therefore these activities are permissible - but within the confines of this newly enacted regulation.
-Note: For safety and liability concerns, you are especially encouraged to only permit students to use pitching machines when a coach is present and, as stated, use of a machine generally means instruction WILL be occurring.
+It is the belief that use of these training aids and watching film generally includes SOME form of instruction and therefore these activities are permissible but within the confines of this newly enacted regulation.